-Then there’s the somewhat complicated territory of what happens to DC Comics if Disney would be successful at purchasing their (essential) rival of Warner Bros. (there by extension of Time Warner).
-This could completely shift the landscape of the comic book industry in a single breath.
+Then there’s the somewhat complicated territory of what happens to DC Comics if Disney would be successful at purchasing their essential rival of Warner Bros.
+(There by extension of Time Warner.)
+This could completely shift the landscape of the comic book industry in a single heartbeat.
 It would undoubtedly change the face of how business is handled far outside of just the two comic book companies — DC Comics and Marvel.

 At the least, it seems that (Disney purchasing Time Warner) would be a win/win.

-But– and yes, there’s almost always a “but”, and that comes in the fact that I find it extremely implausible to occur.
+But– and yes, there’s almost always a “but,” and that comes in the fact that I find it extremely implausible for this to occur.
 The fact that the United States’ DOJ is filing suit to block the merger of Time Warner and AT&T means (in my eyes) if Disney were to then try to swoop in to fill that void, we’d see an instant replay.

 It’s an extremely dangerous thing for such creative companies to be under a monopoly.
 It restricts what’s put out to us through a single lens and thus doesn’t allow for much of a variety.
 Sure, there are some cases where a monopoly isn’t necessarily bad, and that could be due to it providing an amazing quality product for the cheapest price.
 The best example being UNITED STATES v MICROSOFT CORPORATION for monopolization.

-I personally feel that the DOJ blocking the merger is justifiable in only the case of a lot of power coming to one point.
-And because of that, it seems it would be nearly impossible to see DC Comics swallowed up by Disney.
+I personally feel that the DOJ blocking the merger is justifiable.
+It’s a fine example of not allowing a majority of power end up in one place, and simply because of that, it seems it would be nearly impossible to see DC Comics swallowed up by Disney.